daniilsjb/Archer/notes/LanguageFeatures.md

 }
 ```

 Notice the pattern: we go step at a time and assign a single value to `x` on each step, then check if the newly assigned value is `nil`.
-If it is,we stop going, leaving the x with value `nil`.
+If it is, we stop going, leaving the x with value `nil`.
 Otherwise we eventually assign the desired value from the method `getValue` to it.
 It's really clumsy to type all of this out, however.
 In a functional language like Haskell, this problem would be solved with a Maybe Monad.
 This language doesn't support monads (at least not yet), but there is a simpler solution, inspired by Kotlin.
 Consider this:

 ```js
 var x = foo?.bar?.baz?.qux?.getValue();